 The story began Friday when Hart held a news conference at Fernley High School to announce he had selected Cal over Oregon.
 It was attended by the school's student body, as well as two local television stations and other media outlets.

-While giving his reasoning for choosing Cal, Hart said: "Coach (Jeff) Tedford and I talked a lot, and the fact that the head coach did most of the recruiting of me kind of gave me that real personal experience."
+While giving his reasoning for choosing Cal, Hart said: "Coach (Jeff) Tedford and I talked a lot, and the fact that the head coach did most of the recruiting of me kind of gave me that real personal experience.

 Since Cal said it has never recruited Hart, it is believed that means Tedford never has had a conversation with him.

 The situation has turned into a legal matter.
 According to the Reno Gazette-Journal, a police report was filed Saturday with the Lyon County Sheriff's Department.
 It's believed part of the investigation is whether Hart was duped by an impostor.